 Damage to fencing

 Wombats follow set trails to preferred feeding areas.
 Instead of going around an obstacle, such as a fence, they will bulldoze their way through.
 Avoid damage by installing ‘wombat swing gates' at breech points.
 They quickly learn to use these.
-Alternatively, remove the lowest fencing wire (15 cm above ground level) to allow them pass underneath.
+Alternatively, remove the lowest fencing wire (15 centimetres above ground level) to allow them pass underneath.

 Burrows that are a livestock hazard